ironpeakservices/ironpeak.be/content/blog/the-way-of-the-cookie.md

 		"posture:protectedMacOS"
 	],
 	"acls": [
-		// Only allow access to the production network and nodes for people in the Production Access group {
+		// Only allow access to the production network for SCIM-ed users {
 			"action": "accept",
 			"src":    ["group:oncall@company.com"],
 			"dst": [
 				"tag:production:*",
 				"production-network:*"
 			]
 		},
         // Allow access to non-production by default